ageev/MacOS/README.md

 5. [Karabiner-Elements](https://github.com/pqrs-org/Karabiner-Elements) - keyboard customization in Mac.

 ## Keyboard
-I sue Microsoft Windows keyboard.
+I use Microsoft Windows keyboard.
 It works fine, but you really need to remap some keys
 1. Install Karabiner-Elements
 2. Copy ```*.json``` files from this repo to  ```.config/karabiner/assets/complex_modifications/```
 3. Open Karabiner-Elements, goto "Complex modifications" tab.
 Click ```Add rule``` at the bottom left corner and you should see new rules there.
 Enable & Enjoy!